maglash64/g402_camera/README.md

 Here i hacked a Logitech G402 Gaming mouse and uploaded my own firmware to grab pixels off the sensor and send them over usb to a linux machine, where a sdl2 program renders it on screen!

-To replicate this for yourself, you need
+To replicate this for yourself, you need:

 1. A logitech G402 lying around that you dont care about(will be destroyed..kindof..you can actually make it into a mouse again)
 2. A stlink-v2 clone.. to reprogram the STM32 onboard the mouse.
 3. have sdl2 installed in your system for the GUI application to successfuly compile.

 The logitech-g402 directory contains the actual STM32CubeMX project, if you want to read the code you can.. else you just need to flash the logitech-g402.bin file under Debug to the mouse.